autogluon/autogluon/docs/tutorials/extend/object.md

 ## Example for Constructing A Network

+This is an example of doing architecture search as HPO.
+If you are interested in efficient neural architecture search, please refer another tutorial `sec_proxyless`_ .

 ### CIFAR ResNet in GluonCV

 GluonCV provides [CIFARResNet](https://github.com/dmlc/gluon-cv/blob/master/gluoncv/model_zoo/cifarresnet.py#L167-L183), which allow user to specify how many layers at each stage.
 For example, we can construct a CIFAR ResNet with only 1 layer per stage: